The Mind and Brain Society

 The Boston University Mind and Brain Society (MBS) was founded in the fall of 2008 in concert with the Undergraduate Program in Neuroscience.
 The group aims to foster a community in which undergraduates interested in neuroscience-related fields can take an active role in current issues and explore their interests outside of the classroom.
 MBS welcomes students from all colleges and majors and serves as a hub for students interested in psychology, biology, philosophy, computer science, etc. Our goal is to support an eager multidisciplinary undergraduate community with the conversations and resources fundamental to neuroscience today.

 The Mind and Brain Society publishes The Nerve, a journal written and edited by BU undergraduates interested in Neuroscience.
 The Nerve features essays on neuroscience and related fields and aims to spread awareness and ignite interest in the field while giving fellow students the opportunity to refine their writing skills and integrate what they learn in class.
 The first issue of The Nerve was released November 2009 with a Release Party hosted on the 26th floor of StuVi2!
-View past The Nerve issues here.
+You can now read The Nerve online at bu.edu/thenerve.

 The Undergraduate Neuroscience Shadowing Program is dedicated to providing BU undergraduates with the chance to explore careers in neurology and neurosurgery.
 The organization seeks to match students with medical professionals for one-time shadowing opportunities at local hospitals.
 Currently, we work with Boston Medical Center, where students follow neurologists on clinical duties.
 Psychiatry and research shadowing will be available in the future.

 Shadowing opportunities are open to students in any major and are given on a first come, first serve basis.
 Students on the mailing list will receive an email when there are available shadowing opportunities and are asked to fill out a pre-shadowing document.
 After filling out the document, students will be allowed to sign up for a specific date on an online sign-up in the order their document was received.
-Once assigned a slot, students are asked to attend one of our weekly meetings at least one week prior to your shadowing date to discuss the details of the shadowing opportunity.
+Once assigned a slot, students are asked to attend one of our weekly meetings (Mondays at 6:30 P.M. in 2 Cummington St. Room 109) at least one week prior to your shadowing date to discuss the details of the shadowing opportunity.